Running Towards Fire: The Key Trait That Separates Senior from Junior Engineers

 During my first years of coding, I was quiet in these meetings.

 I couldn’t make anything of the charts, graphs, metrics.
-Even if a spike in a chart seemed like a clue, I didn’t know whether it was an indicator or the usual pattern.
+Even if a spike in a chart seemed like a clue, I didn’t know whether it was an actual indicator or the usual pattern.

 After a couple of outages and extinguished fires, I felt more confident.